-The full stack developer has a handle on all elements of platform engineering – including databases, servers, systems engineering, and clients.
+The full stack developer has a handle on all elements of platform engineering – including databases, servers, systems engineering as well as managing client needs.

 The role of the full stack developer is varied - and it may involve developing a mobile, web or bespoke application that fits the clients’ needs.